MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

 In this article, you do the following tasks:

-- Register a web application in the Microsoft Entra admin center.
+- Register an application in the Microsoft Entra admin center.
 - Add a platform redirect URL.
 - Enable public client flows.
 - Update the Android configuration code sample file to use your own Microsoft Entra External ID for customer tenant details.